gmb2012/sonos-kids/README.md

 - Max limit for volume

 ## ToDo
+- add parameters to urls
+- validate if parameters are there
+- deactivate forward jumps on missing data in tab navigation
 - Create config for speaker / groups
+- use speaker groups hook
-- Add tiles incl. icons to display
+- Add tiles incl. icons to display (icon big centered, font below)
-- Add handler for local storage => npm?!
+- Add handler for local storage => npm?! => hook!!!

-## Ideas
-- Change tabs for breadcrumb incl. image of artist and album
-- or: deactivate forward jumps on missing data in tab navigation